To meet the ongoing needs of the Tweed community, now and into the future, Council actively operates 3 sites:

 How much does an ash interment site cost?

-The cost of ash interments varies according to the cemetery chosen and the site you wish to reserve.
+The cost of ash interments varies according to the cemetery and the site you wish to reserve.

 Can I leave trinkets on a plaque or gravesite?